How to get funding for your small business idea in Nigeria

 Depending on what works for you, the second option can be very realistic where you don’t have a lot of money or connection to run a crowd funding campaign.

-But in whatever you do, you must also realize crowd funding has its own shortcomings and requirements.
+But in whatever you do, you must also realize crowd funding has its own shortcomings as well as advantages and requirements.
 And you should watch out for this.

 Business Grant is a popular channel most founders are using to get funding for a small business.
 Especially in Africa and most developing regions.